norvig/paip-lisp/docs/chapter14.md

 If you accept them as valid objects, then the answer is consistent.
 If you don't, then leaving out the occurs check makes Prolog *unsound:* it can come up with incorrect answers.

-The same problem cornes up if we ask if there are any sets that include themselves as members.
+The same problem comes up if we ask if there are any sets that include themselves as members.
 The query `(member ?set ?set)` will succeed, but we will not be able to print the value of `?set`.

 ## 14.7 Problems with Efficiency: Indexing